How is AI helping Australian Construction Companies?

 1. ProcurePro - Construction Procurement tool.

-One really good tool that has recently been developed and is fast being implemented across more established builders in the construction industry is ProcurePro.
-Say goodbye to endlessly chasing subcontractors to sign contracts and copying and pasting scope of works and amending contracts in Microsoft Word.
-ProcurePro allows the user to integrate their subcontractor contacts via Procore directories, and lets the user implement their own Scopes of Works, Contract templates and input fields.
-Once all setup is completed, the user can easily draft Scopes of Work for various Trade Packages, draft Contracts including custom attachments and appendices and issue contracts and seek electronic signatures via integration with Docusign.
-This tool is a life changer for Contract Administrators and Project Managers and is a must have for any company entering into 2025.
+One particularly effective tool that has recently been developed and is being rapidly implemented by more established builders in the construction industry is ProcurePro.
+Say goodbye to endlessly chasing subcontractors to sign contracts and copying and pasting the scope of work and amending contracts in Microsoft Word.
+ProcurePro enables users to integrate their subcontractor contacts via Procore directories and implement their own Scopes of Work, Contract templates, and input fields.
+Once all setup is completed, the user can easily draft Scopes of Work for various Trade Packages, draft Contracts including custom attachments and appendices, and issue contracts and seek electronic signatures via integration with DocuSign.
+This tool is a life changer for Contract Administrators and Project Managers, and is a must-have for any company entering into 2025.

 2. Procore - Project Management tool.

-Procore is a well established tool is a widely used by all established builders, particularly in Commercial construction.
-Procore allows its users to professionally store all project documentation, tap into existing database of subcontractors and consultants, manage Drawings, Specifications, Correspondence, RFIs, Submittals, Defects and more.
-The tool is a one stop shop for complete management of a project, whilst allowing the project manager to invite all relevant stakeholders to the tool so all stakeholders use the one tool to manage all correspondence and the project, with access to the latest information.
+Procore is a well-established tool that is widely used by all established builders, particularly in Commercial construction.
+Procore allows its users to professionally store all project documentation, tap into an existing database of subcontractors and consultants, manage Drawings, Specifications, Correspondence, RFIs, Submittals, Defects, and more.
+The tool is a one-stop shop for complete management of a project, whilst allowing the project manager to invite all relevant stakeholders to the tool so all stakeholders use the one tool to manage all correspondence and the project, with access to the latest information.
 Procore has the following tools:

 • Cost Management and reporting tool